thinkshout/thinkshout/expertise/01-content-strategy.md

 Our Discovery process is tailored to meet the needs of each unique client.

 * Audience Definition & Prioritization
-* Personas & User Paths
+* Personas
 * Organizational Goals Development
 * Cores and Paths

 ### Email, Social Marketing, and Content Governance

-Nonprofits cannot consider content strategy as solely the provenance of the website.
 The strategy work we do with our clients informs all of the content they generate, from blog posts to tweets to direct mail appeals.
 Content strategy, at its best, reinforces and extends organizational branding.

 We work with our clients to create cohesive messaging architectures across channels, in particular by creating a content governance plan codifying the process of creating, editing, approving, and getting content out into the appropriate channels.